Skip to main content

 Image

-Royal Caribbean's Vision Class is their oldest and smallest (by gross tonnage) class at sea, with Grandeur of the Seas launching in 1996.
+Royal Caribbean's Vision Class is its oldest and smallest class at sea, with Grandeur of the Seas launching in 1996.

 These ships offer a relaxing, no-frills cruising experience with limited onboard "thrills" that the cruise line has come to be most known for.
-That being said, there is still an adults-only Solarium with a retractable roof, rock wall, mini-golf, and a pool deck for all ages to enjoy.
+That being said, there is still an adults-only Solarium with a retractable roof, rock wall, mini-golf course, and pool deck.

 Many guests return to these smaller ships due to their limited occupancy and enjoy the more intimate service that they're able to receive.